alexandre-tle/alexandre-tle.github.io/_publications/2024_OPTRO.md

 date: 2024-01-25
 venue: 'Journal 1'
 paperurl: 'https://inria.hal.science/hal-04483255v1'
 citation: 'Alexandre Lê, Guillaume Rance, Fabrice Rouillier, Damien Chablat.
 Inertial Line-of-Sight stabilization using a 3-DOF Spherical Parallel Manipulator with coaxial input shafts.
-OPTRO2024 - 11th International Symposium on Optronics in defence & security, Jan 2024, Bordeaux, France. ⟨hal-04483255⟩'
+OPTRO2024 - 11th International Symposium on Optronics in Defence & Security, Jan 2024, Bordeaux, France. ⟨hal-04483255⟩'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.